 The future of Ball Ground depends on having a clear statement of the community's vision for the City.
 As the Atlanta metropolitan region continues to expand, being the most accessible, the most attractive or even the most affordable does not guarantee a community's success.
-The Vision for Ball Ground is based on choices and opportunities.
-Today, the City is poised between remaining a bedroom community between Canton and Jasper or becoming a destination in its own right.
-This represents the choice to encourage the its current growth patterns that embrace a variety of land uses and housing choices to build on Ball Ground's existing strengths.
+The Vision for Ball Ground is based on choices and opportunities, paired with asset preservation.
+Today, the City is becoming a destination in its own right, and not simply a bedroom community between Canton and Jasper.
+The charge over the course of the next five years will be to thoughtfully accommodate the growth pressure without losing grip of the unique charms that make Ball Ground special.

-This strong vision fits into the overall vision for Cherokee County.
-The County and its Cities are envisioned as a thriving community, where its rural heritage is preserved.
+This strong vision fits into the shared trajectory for Cherokee County.
+The County and its Cities seek to be a thriving community, where its rural heritage is preserved and cities provide the urban needs of the community.
 Retail services and employment are concentrated in walkable villages that have occupants in every storefront.
 People ride bicycles or walk in their neighborhoods and stop to chat.
 Accessibility and transportation choices are provided to all levels of citizens no matter what their economic status or age.
 Children have the choice to walk to school, and seniors can continue to be active.
 Shopping and services are neighborhood based.
 Employment opportunities allow people to make their living within their community.
-The Vision seeks a healthy community that nurtures a community member's health and spiritual well-being.
+The Vision seeks a robust City that nurtures a community member's health and spiritual well-being.
 In addition to wise land use choices, services and institutions are abundant.
 The mind is challenged and souls are nurtured with schools, theaters, museums and galleries; places to kick back and rest or engage in recreation.
 Above all the Community Vision is about the desires and values of the people who live there.